AshokKumarReddyNaguri24/Automating_ISP_Infrastructure_Deployment/README.md

 3. Validate MPLS label propagation and L3VPN reachability
 4. Deploy ECMP-based MPLS transport with minimal manual steps
 5. Integrate ARA for post-run configuration tracking

+### 🔮 What’s Next (Phase 2)

+In **Phase 2**, this project will evolve into a full **Network Intelligence Platform** by:
+- Integrating a **centralized database** (PostgreSQL / TimescaleDB) to store logs, routes and Ansible run metadata.
+- Using **ARA APIs** for configuration audit and visualization.
+- Introducing an **AI-driven analytics layer** to correlate network changes, detect anomalies and suggest configuration optimizations automatically.

+This will transform the lab into a mini-**AI-assisted Network Operations Center (NOC)** — where Ansible automation meets intelligent observability.

+---

 ### References
 1. https://www.cisco.com/c/en/us/support/docs/multiprotocol-label-switching-mpls/mpls/13733-mpls-vpn-basic.html